damonge/CoLoRe/README.md

 MPI parallelization is enabled by setting the option USE_MPI to "yes".

-CoLoRe uses 3 external packages:
+CoLoRe uses 4 external packages:
  - GSL.
 The GNU Scientific Library (tested for versions 3.*)
  - FFTW.
 The Fastest Fourier Transform of the West (versions 3.*)
  - CFITSIO.
 FITS format library.
+This package is optional.
+ - HDF5.
+HDF5 format library.
+This package is optional.
 The paths to the corresponding headers and libraries should be correctly set in the Makefile.